koulakis/awesome-dimensionality-reduction/README.md

 # Awesome Dimensionality Reduction [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-*Last updated 19.02.2025.*
+*Last updated 03.03.2025.*

-**WARNING: This list is still new and under construction!
-It still contains incomplete and potentially incorrect information.
-So use with caution.**
+**NOTE: This is an open-ended list.
+If you feel some method is missing or some new one is around, you are more than welcome to contribute :smile:**

 ## Contents
 <!-- TOC -->